MatteoPiselli/MatteoPiselli/README.md

 ### 🧾 About me

 I'm Matteo Piselli, FullStack Developer, specialized in the design and development web and mobile applications.
-I work mainly with JavaScript ecosystem technologies.
+I work with JavaScript ecosystem technologies.
 I like to discover new technologies and develop projects that allow me to strengthen my skills.

 ---